microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/Update-MgBetaEntitlementManagementAccessPackage.md

               - `[SystemManagementMode <SystemManagementModeLevel?>]`: A list of possible System Management Mode levels for a device.
 System Management Mode levels is determined by report sent from Microsoft Azure Attestation service.
 Only specific hardwares support System Management Mode.
 Windows 11 devices will have values "notApplicable", "level1", "level2" or "level3".
 Windows 10 devices will have value "notApplicable".
               - `[TestSigning <String>]`: When test signing is allowed, the device does not enforce signature validation during boot
               - `[TpmVersion <String>]`: The security version number of the Boot Application
-              - `[VirtualSecureMode <String>]`: Indicates whether the device has Virtual Secure Mode (VSM) enabled.
-Virtual Secure Mode (VSM) is a container that protects high value assets from a compromised kernel.
-This property will be deprecated in beta from August 2023.
-Support for this property will end in August 2025 for v1.0 API.
-A new property virtualizationBasedSecurity is added and used instead.
-The value used for virtualSecureMode will be passed by virtualizationBasedSecurity during the deprecation process.
-Possible values are 'enabled', 'disabled' and 'notApplicable'. 'enabled' indicates Virtual Secure Mode (VSM) is enabled. 'disabled' indicates Virtual Secure Mode (VSM) is disabled. 'notApplicable' indicates the device is not a Windows 11 device.
-Default value is 'notApplicable'.
+              - `[VirtualSecureMode <String>]`: VSM is a container that protects high value assets from a compromised kernel
               - `[VirtualizationBasedSecurity <AzureAttestationSettingStatus?>]`: A list of possible Azure Attestation states for a device.
 Azure Attestation setting status is determined by report sent from Microsoft Azure Attestation service.
 Only Windows 11 devices will have values "enabled" or "disabled".
 Windows 10 devices will have value "notApplicable".
               - `[WindowsPe <String>]`: Operating system running with limited services that is used to prepare a computer for Windows
             - `[DeviceHealthScriptStates <IMicrosoftGraphDeviceHealthScriptPolicyState[]>]`: Results of device health scripts that ran for this device.
 Default is empty list.
 This property is read-only.